website masthead

 Guide to Transformer Failures

 Transformers serve a crucial purpose as part of the power system for many facilities.
 Therefore, when signs of failure appear, you must quickly replace or repair the transformer to restore full operation.
-Knowing how to tell if your dry type will stop working or how to detect failures in an oil filled transformer will help you to schedule repairs before a catastrophic failure.
+Knowing how to tell if your dry type transformer will stop working or how to detect failures in an oil-filled transformer will help you to schedule repairs before a catastrophic failure.

 Causes of Transformer Failures